Striveworks/valor/docs/metrics.md

     - Not Toxic: I'm not sure I fully understand your position.
 Could you provide more details?

 ## Q&A Metrics

+Question and Answering (Q&A) is a subcategory of text generation tasks in which the datum is a query/question, and the prediction is an answer to that query.
+In this setting we can evaluate the predicted text based on properties such as relevance to the answer or the correctness of the answer.
+These metrics will not apply to all text generation tasks.
+For example, not all text generation tasks have a single correct answer.

 ### Answer Relevance